Emirate of Multan: Interregnum by Jalam bin Shayban (959 – 985 AD)

 Jalam bin Shayban, a proselytizing Da'i that had been dispatched to the region by the Fatimid Caliph Imam al-Mu'izz, was dispatched to replace the city's previous Da'i who had been accused of promoting a syncretic version of Islam that incorporated Hindu rites – though his replacement was likely the result of doctrinal differences regarding succession in the Ismaili Imamate.
-It was during the later part of his rule, that the Multan Sun Temple was destroyed (alongside another long-established Sunni Jama Mosque) and a new mosque erected at the site.
+It was during the later part of his rule, that the Multan Sun Temple was destroyed alongside Umayyad Sunni Jama Mosque and a new mosque erected at the site.

-Banu Lawi (985 – 1010 AD)
+Lodi/Lawi (985 – 1010 AD)

+The Lodi/Lawi dynasty was founded by Sheikh Hamid, Hamid's origins are disputed.
+According to some scholars, Hamid was supposedly a descendant of Sama (or Usama) Lawi who was son of Ghalib Lawi.
+Other sources state that he was from the Lodi tribe of Pashtuns.
+Al-Masudi who visited Multan after 912 AD states that the ruler Abu Lahab al-Munabbah bin Asad al-Qarshi was descended from the clan of Usama or Sama bin Lu'ayy bin Ghalib.
+Hudud al-'Alam mentions that the ruler was a Quraishite.
+Ibn Hawqal who visited Multan in 367 AH also mentions that the rulers were the descendant of Sama bin Loi bin Ghalib.
+According to Samuel Miklos Stern, the Lodi dynasty itself might have been fabricated as its mention only starts appearing with later historians like Firishta.

-Hamid Khan Lodi (985 – 997)
+Sheikh Hamid Lodi/Lawi (985 – 997)

-During the reign of Hamid Khan Lodi, the Ghaznawid Amir Sabuktagin invaded Multan in 381/991 during his era, but later made a truce with Hamid Lodi, as Isma'ili Multan served as a buffer-state between the rising Turkish power of Ghazna and the old Hindu rulers-the Imperial Pratiharas of Kanauj.
+During the reign of Sheikh Hamid, the Ghaznavid Amir Sabuktagin invaded Multan in 381/991 during his era, but later made a truce with Hamid Lodi, as Isma'ili Multan served as a buffer-state between the rising Turkish power of Ghazna and the old Hindu rulers-the Imperial Pratiharas of Kanauj.